Vertex Pharmaceuticals (VRTX) Q2 2017 Results - Earnings Call Transcript

 When we look at development, development is principally an investment in cystic fibrosis right now.
 As you may imagine, we have a full pipeline ranging from Phase 2s all the way through to Phase 3s.
 And so, the principal investment in development is actually towards CF and it goes well beyond just clinical trials as well.
 There is a heavy support in terms of formulation, manufacturing, medical affairs and regulatory.

 And so, I would say probably 80% of our development spend is towards cystic fibrosis.
 And again, I don't see that the investment in cystic fibrosis tailing off significantly for another three, four, maybe five years.
-We have to understand as we get approval for medicines in 12 and older, we immediately are thinking about how we get approval from medicines in 6 through 11, we're thinking about 2 through 5, we're thinking about how we gather longer term data and build our registry data to support the long-term outcome of our medicines of treating this disease long term.
+You have to understand as we get approval for medicines in 12 and older, we immediately are thinking about how we get approval for medicines in 6 through 11, we're thinking about 2 through 5, we're thinking about how we gather longer term data and build our registry data to support the long-term outcome of our medicines of treating this disease long term.

-So, we need to maintain that support for the medicines we're upgrading (39:59) to treat CF. I do see the investment starting to increase beyond CF but that would be a function of those creating opportunity.
-And Jeff just talked to through the pain opportunity.
-We have to see how that plays out, but you will start to see new ideas coming through the clinic and we'll start investing in those.
+So, we need to maintain that support for the medicines we're creating to treat CF. I do see the investment starting to increase beyond CF but that would be a function of those creating opportunity.
+And Jeff just talked you through the pain opportunity.
+We have to see how that plays out, but you will start to see new ideas coming to the clinic and we'll start investing in those.
 But it'll be earlier stage so it won't be a significant spend in the next two or three years.
 It would grow if they progress down the pipeline.

 Robyn Karnauskas, Ph.D. - Citigroup Global Markets, Inc.